spacebares/Rustigate/README.md

 #### Planned Features
 - Search functions for the in-game Events browser
+- Transition to an always-On demo recording system
+  - Events would record timestamps of player actions, shot playerName @ 1:33, looted stash @ 1:55, teamed with playerName @ 2:03 etc.

 #### Limitations:
 - Most of the demos are going to start off with a player already getting shot at.
 Some of these kinds of demos may not reveal much.
 However against say a team of 2, since the demo has already started recording for the 1st dead player, it will show much more information of what happened to the 2nd player.